anssisaari/debian-router-failover/README.md

 ### Automatic configuration of LTE

-There is a script called lte_manage.sh which just runs qmicli and udhcpc so that the LTE module connects and disconnects.
+There is a script called lte_manage.sh which just runs qmi-network and udhcpc so that the LTE module connects and disconnects.
 The installer will place this in /usr/local/bin.
 There's also a simple systemd service to run it, which the installer will copy to